 Every afternoon chunks of lethal metal spill out of the city, and they're all mad at each other.
-The evening commute can be frustrating behind the wheel, nose to nose in traffic.
-But here I find escapism, next to Sat Navs telling poor people to take the next left towards ludicrous APR.
-Here I find adrenaline, aside the rich in leather seats they love more than their ex-wives.
-My bicycle peddles are my window of life, away from days reserved at a desk and nights of undeserved rest.
+The evening commute can be frustrating behind the wheel, but in this traffic I find escapism.
+My bicycle peddles get me past Sat Navs telling the poor to take the next left towards ludicrous APR and the rich in leather seats they love more than their ex-wives.
+It's my window of life, away from days reserved at a desk and nights of undeserved rest.
 That is, unless I turn left.

-If I don't, then I power ahead into the cycle lane, passing Ubers who are stuck up each other's asspipes.
-I feel the wind in my face as I dart by cars and buses crawling in some slow motion notion.
+If I don't, then I power ahead into the cycle lane, passing Ubers stuck up each other's asspipes.
+I feel the wind in my face as I dart by cars and buses crawling in a slow motion notion.
 It feels good overtaking something 10 times my size.
-I know where the potholes are so I can avoid them with skill.
-They all want to be me or I just think they do.
-I don't care which.
-Turning left avoids the traffic.
-It's the same distance home, but it's via empty side roads that aren't exactly captivating.
+I know where the potholes are, so can avoid them with skill.
+They all want to be me or I just think they do; I don't care which.
+Turning left is the same distance home, but via empty side roads that avoid the traffic.
 I can turn left for three reasons: 1) It's raining 2) I've been drinking 3) I'm blue.
-At worst it's three, today it was just number three because I've nothing to get home for.
+At worst it's all three, but today it was just number three because I've nothing to get home for.